Operations Enhance and Enhance Plus: Operation Enhance Plus

 On 20 October 1972 Nixon ordered additional U.S. military equipment to be delivered to South Vietnam.
 Nixon anticipated that a peace agreement would be concluded shortly and that the agreement would ban an expansion of military aid to South Vietnam and permit only a one-for-one replacement of military equipment.
 He wanted the South Vietnamese to have a maximum of equipment on hand before the restrictions in the peace agreement took place.
 The last shipment of equipment arrived on 12 December and the peace agreement was not concluded until 27 January 1973.

-The equipment transfers to South Vietnam consisted of 234 F-5A and A-37 jet fighter planes, 32 C-130 transport planes, 277 UH-1H helicopters, 72 tanks, 117 armored personnel carriers, artillery and 1,726 trucks.
+The equipment transfers to South Vietnam consisted of 234 F-5A and Cessna A-37 Dragonfly fighter planes, 32 Lockheed C-130 Hercules transport planes, 277 UH-1H helicopters, 72 tanks, 117 armored personnel carriers, artillery and 1,726 trucks.
 The cost of the equipment was about $750 million ($5.7 billion in 2015 dollars).
 Moreover, most of the U.S. supplied equipment of two departing South Korean divisions (approximately 38,000 men) was also given to South Vietnam.
 In addition, the U.S. transferred title of its military bases in South Vietnam and all the equipment on the bases to South Vietnam.

+The Kelly Air Force Base history writes that the San Antonio Air Materiel Area was deeply involved in Enhance Plus.
+It helped transfer A-37, F-5E Tiger II, and T-38 Talon aircraft, engines, and spares.
+Nearly every directorate at Kelly contributed to this effort.
+The San Antonio Air Materiel Area set several records during this period.
+In addition to the transfer of A-37s, F-5s, and T-38s, over 18.3 million pounds of cargo were sent on 232 missions using C-141, C-5 Galaxy, Boeing 707 and Douglas DC-8 aircraft.
+Air Force Headquarters congratulated all concerned for their support in this project.
+They said it was proud of the ability shown by all air logistics centers and other activities to get the job done in spite of the critical time, worldwide scope of the operation, and the many actions which had to be completed.